 What do you need to know before you go on the trip of a lifetime to Iceland?
-Here come mine top 8 Iceland tips which is good to know before you have finished packing.
+Here are my tips!

 One would think that the classic expression "There is no such thing as bad weather, only bad clothes” must have been coined here.
 I've probably never been to a place where the weather is so changeable that the weather apps were 100% wrong EVERY day.
 If you were to be a bit diplomatic, you could say that the weather in Iceland is variable.
 No matter how much you prepare, be sure to bring a little more clothing to Iceland than you thought.
 It is not impossible that you will encounter three seasons in one and the same day.
 So what you need to pack is layer upon layer upon layer.
 Windbreaker in functional material, fleece and wool lining goes a long way in combination with hiking boots, but it is very good to also bring windbreakers. hat, scarf and gloves.
 Basically the whole year.
 And for God's sake don't forget to pack swimwear and bath towel!
 In almost every small village there is an opportunity to bathe in hot springs.

 2. Season – When should you go to Iceland?

 There is no bad season to visit Iceland.
 The climate is mild due to the Gulf Stream, which gives relatively snow-free winters (around 0 degrees on average) and cool summers (around 10 degrees on average).
 During the summer months, the midnight sun beckons, while winter beckons with its northern lights.
 High season is June to August, but then there can be serious queues at the attractions, so choose the season carefully according to what you want to experience.

 NOTE: Keep in mind that the days are very short during the winter, but the prices are lower!